edwardlavender/flapper/README.md

   - `sim_detections()` simulates detections at receivers arising from movement paths under a diversity of detection probability models;

-To evaluate the performance of alternative algorithms for inferring patterns of space use under different array designs, movement models and detections models, `eval_by_kud()` compares patterns of space use inferred from simulated and estimated movement paths using kernel utilisation distributions.
+To evaluate the performance of alternative algorithms for reconstructing patterns of space use under different array designs, movement models and detections models, `eval_by_kud()` compares patterns of space use reconstructed from simulated and estimated movement paths using KUDs.

 ## Parallelisation routines